Joint Multitarget Detection and Tracking with mmWave Radar: Problem Setup

-where $p_{x, h}(t)$ and $p_{y, h}(t)$ are the observed position on the x-axis and y-axis, respectively; $h = 1, \ldots, H(t)$ is the index of measurement, where $H(t)$ is the number of measurements at the frame $t$.
+where $p_{x, h}(t)$ and $p_{y, h}(t)$ are the observed position on the x-axis and y-axis, respectively; $h = 1, \ldots, H(t)$ is the index of measurement, where $H(t)$ is the number of measurements at instant $t$.
 For a given target (omitting the index of the target), its measurements $\mathbf{z}(t)$ is related to its state $\mathbf{x}(t)$ according to

 where

 is the measurement matrix and $\mathbf{v}(t)$ is the measurement noise following the normal distribution with zero mean and covariance matrix $\mathbf{R}(t)$.